moondance-labs/tanssi-docs/learn/tanssi/overview.md

 - **Cross-Chain and Interoperability** - Appchains inherently lack cross-chain capabilities to connect to other blockchain ecosystems.
 Furthermore, developing interoperability solutions requires specialized expertise and meticulous implementation

-- **Slow Time to Market** - The complexities of Appchain infrastructure divert developer's focus from application logic, which is the key driver for intuitive interfaces and a seamless user experience, critical for adoption
+- **Slow Time to Market** - the complexities of Appchain infrastructure divert developer's focus from application logic, which is the key driver for intuitive interfaces and a seamless user experience, critical for adoption

 ## What Tanssi Provides {: #what-tanssi-provides}